 SPS acts as a central authentication gateway, enforcing strong authentication before users access sensitive IT assets.
 SPS can integrate with remote user directories to resolve the group memberships of users who access nonpublic information.
-Credentials for accessing information systems can be retrieved transparently from SPS's local Credential Store or a third-party password management system.
+Credentials for accessing information systems can be retrieved transparently from SPS's local credential store or a third-party password management system.
 This method protects the confidentiality of passwords as users can never access them.
-When used together with Okta (or another Multi-Factor Authentication (MFA) provider), SPS directs all connections to the authentication tool, and upon successful authentication, it permits the user to access the information system.
+When used together with Okta (or another multi-factor authentication provider), SPS directs all connections to the authentication tool, and upon successful authentication, it permits the user to access the information system.